Robin Hood’s Bay Museum

 Run entirely by volunteers this is a 'must see' while in Bay!

-2021 OPENING: We are aiming to open our little Museum from June 23 for the summer season, but this is dependent on volunteers.
-If YOU are willing to help open the Museum this summer, please email firstname.lastname@example.org
+2021 OPENING: We opened our little Museum from June 23 for the summer season, but we are dependent on volunteers.
+If YOU are willing to help open the Museum this summer, please email email@example.com

 On 31st July 1891, the building was purchased on a 1000 year lease by Rev. R.J.
 Cooper, Vicar of Fylingdales Parish.
 It seems to have been a small cottage built into the upward slope of the land.
 At his own expense the Vicar had the downstairs room converted into a Coroner’s Room, and a mortuary built against its east wall.